-We will use a powerful software tool, Matlab, to perform calculations and draw graphs.
-Matlab is installed on the class computers, and you will also need a copy for your own computer.
+We can use a powerful software tool, Matlab, to perform calculations and draw graphs.
 Matlab is a potent tool, used worldwide by engineering and science professionals in many fields.
 The effort you put in to master it will repay you many times over in this class and others.
 To make learning it easier, there is a wealth of information, examples, and documentation available within the program and on the web.
-Learn to tap into these resources so you can make the best use of the program.